pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     .. method:: valid_after(valid_after)

-        :param valid_after: The time (in UTC) that marks the activation time for the certificate.
-Naïve datetime values are treated as UTC, but timezone aware datetime values are also allowed.
+        :param valid_after: The timestamp (in UTC) that marks the activation time for the certificate.
 This is a required value.
-        :type valid_after: :class:`datetime.datetime`
+        :type valid_after: int

     .. method:: valid_before(valid_before)

-        :param valid_before: The time (in UTC) that marks the expiration time for the certificate.
-Naïve datetime values are treated as UTC, but timezone aware datetime values are also allowed.
+        :param valid_before: The timestamp (in UTC) that marks the expiration time for the certificate.
 This is a required value.
-        :type valid_before: :class:`datetime.datetime`
+        :type valid_before: int

     .. method:: add_critical_option(name, value)